enpage/enpage/docs/guides/templates/rendering/loops.md

 # Loops

-`for` loops allow you to iterate over a list of items and render them in your template.
+`for` loops allow to iterate over a list of items and render them in your template.

 ## Syntax